 At this point, if you notice a wire end that is damaged (or if it looks like it has been twisted several times, you can snip off the end and restrip it (which just means using this tool to remove the plastic coating around the end of the wire).

 With the new outlet connected, just go ahead and gently push it back in the box.

 Try to be sure that the wires stay behind the outlet you don’t want them on the sides and sneaking back out.
 Next, screw the outlet to the box.
 Make sure it is straight at this point.

-Last step is to attach your new face plate and you are done.
+The last step is to attach your new faceplate, and you are done.

 Doesn’t it look so much better?